 The linear leaves of Fritillaria are green with a grey sheen.
-They grow 6-13cm long.
-The flowers and foliage grow together.
+They grow 6-13cm long at the same time as the bloom.

 Fritillaria bulbs grow best in moist, humus rich, well drained soil.
 They are endemic to England and prefer climates with cool winters and moist springs.